Short answer

 What Dragon Budget does not do

 Dragon Budget does not guarantee outcomes, predict every future expense, or replace professional help.
-The static calculator does not connect to banks, create accounts, or store your inputs.
+The browser-only calculator does not connect to banks, create accounts, or store your inputs.

 Dragon Budget is a budgeting aid, not financial advice.
 It helps organize your numbers so you can make clearer spending decisions.